ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-than you.
-A great unknown in an exchange paper relates in very
+ great unknown in an exchange paper relates in very
 touching verse the opposite fates of two early friends:
 the li&#x27;.lle tale has a great moral.
 One took a paper and his life